HamidMushtaq/SparkGA1/README.md

 ## Configuration files

 ### Configuration file for SparkGA
+Three example configuration files are given in the `config `folder, namely `localSingleEndedExample.xml`, `pairedWithIgnoreExample.xml` and `singleEndedExample.xml`.

 1. **mode** - The mode of running.
 Its value could be `local`, `yarn-client` or `yarn-cluster` (we will collectively call `yarn-client` and `yarn-cluster`, cluster modes from now on).
 2. **refPath** - The path of the FASTA file.
 All the accompanying files, such as \*.fasta.bwt, \*.dict and \*.fasta.pac etc. should be in the same folder as the FASTA file.
 The names of those files would be infered from the FASTA file.
 For local mode, these files should be in some local directory, while for cluster modes, they should be in an HDFS directory.
 Note that if you have already downloaded these files to each node, then only giving the name of the fasta file would suffice.
 This rule also applies for ```snpPath``` and ```indelPath```.
 3. **snpPath** - The path to the snp vcf file used for known sites in base recalibration.